seyhajin/monkey2/modules/monkey/newdocs/language/variants.md

 ### Variants

-The Variant type is a primitive type that can be used to 'box' values of any type.
+A Variant is a special value that can be used to 'box' values of any other type.

 The easiest way to create a variant is to cast a value to Variant (much like casting an Int to String etc), eg: